cryptogru812/Staking-Solidity/README.md

 - `npm run compile` to compile the solidity code
 - `npm run deploy` to deploy the contract on the hardhat network
+- `npm run deploy_sepolia` to deploy the contract on the sepolia network
+- `npm run deploy_bsc_testnet` to deploy the contract on the bsc testnet network
 - `npm run test` to run the unit testing of the contract